 Fostering is about caring for a child in your own home.
 For a whole variety of reasons there are around 42,300 children (in England year to March 2008) who are placed with foster carers by social services departments.
 Many of these children will eventually return to their families.
 In some cases this may take a matter of days or weeks in others it may take much longer.
 If a return is not possible a decision may be made to find them a permanent new family, either through adoption or long-term fostering.
 In the vast majority of cases children in foster care will have regular contact with their families and their parents will continue to have responsibilities towards them throughout the time they are in foster care.
 Foster carers can be single or a couple, they do not need to be married.
 You can be gay, lesbian or heterosexual.
 Most fostering agencies welcome applications from people who are in their mid twenties, however it is quite common for people to foster up until their 60's.
 The majority of children needing foster care have had troubled upbringing and often have challenging behaviour as a result.
 Authorities however do offer training and support to foster carers on how to deal with these difficulties.

 Donor insemination involves using another man’s sperm to conceive a child.
 The donor can be an unknown person through a fertility clinic or alternatively you can receive donated sperm directly from a friend or someone you have met through a connection service such as Pride Angel.
 Donor insemination can be performed within a fertility clinic or home environment using a home insemination kit.
 If you receive donor insemination through a HFEA registered clinic then you can ensure that the donor has been screened to check they are free from sexually transmitted infections and certain genetic disorders.
-The sperm is quarantined for 6 months and used only once you have tested negative for HIV and other infections.
-If you're inseminated from an anonymous donor at a fertility clinic, the 'donor' father has no legal or financial obligations to the child (although any child born before April 2005 now has the legal right to track down the biological father at the age of 18).
+The sperm is quarantined and used only once you have tested negative for HIV and other infections.
+If you're inseminated from an anonymous donor at a fertility clinic, the 'donor' father has no legal or financial obligations to the child (although any donors registered after April 2005 must agree to the child having the legal right to track down the biological father accessing identifying information about him after the age of 18).
 With home insemination, the male donor, whether he's a friend or anonymous, may be classed as the child's legal father and therefore has parental rights.
 This is dependent upon whether you are single, married or within a civil partnership therefore it is important to get legal advice.
 For lesbian couples parenting is a choice that has to be given serious consideration.
 There are many things to consider such as the feeling of the non-biological mother, whether to use a known donor or anonymous sperm donation.
 Some couples may even choose to have the father involved within the child’s life, by entering into a co-parenting arrangement.

 Many women may wish to use a known donor such as a friend or a donor found through a parenting connection site such as Pride Angel.
 Using a known donor has many advantages, such as the ability to understand more about the donor’s personality.
 Women may also choose to use a known donor as they wish for them to be involved in the child’s life, maybe like an ‘uncle type’ figure in their lives, without having full parental responsibility.
 It is important to realise the legal implications of using a known sperm donor.
 The law varies dependant on whether the woman is single in a civil partnership and whether the insemination took place at home or within a fertility clinic.
 Read more about how the fertility and parenting law and how the law effects you if you are using a known donor.